Artoriuz/ArtCNN/ONNX/Experiments/README.md

 # DEV
 Dataset changes.

-# DEV_PROMO
+# DEV_LL
-DEV but with fanart replaced by promotional art.
+DEV but trained with images downsampled in linear light.

 # SAFE
 DEV but trained on anime-frames only.